 How will my application be evaluated?

-Your applications will be evaluated on a number of criteria, including but not limited to:
+Written applications and video submissions will be evaluated on a number of criteria, including but not limited to:

 - Overall creative responses